maxvfischer/DIY-ai-art/README.md

 ## Button box
 Two screw holes were drilled in the bottom plate of the button box.
 Double-coated adhesive tape was also attached to the back side of the bottom plate for further support.
-The button box was then aligned using the laser and attached to the wall using two screws, two wall plugs and the double-coated adhesive tape.
+The button box was then aligned using the laser and attached to the wall using two wall plugs, the two screws and the double-coated adhesive tape.

 ![assembly_3](./tutorial_images/assemble_art_installation/assembly_3.jpg)